 Due to the numerous news items, conferences and other hair loss research related developments in recent months, I have had to delay covering an important product until today.
-This product, as evident from the title of this post, is CB-03-01 (Edit: name changed to Breezula), a topical anti-androgen type molecule that is as yet not approved for sale and is still undergoing clinical trials.
+This product, as evident from the title of this post, is CB-03-01 (Edit: now known as Breezula).
+It is a topical anti-androgen type molecule that is as yet not approved for sale and is still undergoing clinical trials.

 The CB-03-01 product will supposedly cure (or improve?) acne, hirsutism and male pattern baldness (MPB).
 This very useful January 2013 Cosmo Presentation has a number of pages on CB-03-01 for both acne and hair loss applications.
 My favorite is the diagram on page 48.
 It shows that while Finasteride and Dutasteride work on preventing the conversion from Testosterone to DHT, CB-03-01 does not mess with that perhaps important hormonal mechanism, but rather, acts at the receptor site (in their own words on page 51: “antagonize the DHT/T interaction at these receptors”).